AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-server/server-specs.md

 When creating a new destination, you can configure the destination server specs via the `/authoring/destination-servers` endpoint.

 Destination SDK supports multiple destination server types.
-When creating a new destination, use one of the server type configurations described below, depending on your integration requirements.
+When [creating a new destination server](../../authoring-api/destination-server/create-destination-server.md), use one of the server type configurations described below, depending on your integration requirements.

 ## URL-based destination server {#url-destination-server}